Pancreatic neuroendocrine tumor: Diagnosis

 On biopsy, immunohistochemistry is generally positive for chromogranin and synaptophysin.
 Genetic testing thereof typically shows altered MEN1 and DAXX/ATRX.

-Staging
+Staging, classification and grading

-The 2010 WHO classification of tumors of the digestive system grades all the neuroendocrine tumors into three categories, based on their degree of cellular differentiation (from well-differentiated "NET G1" through to poorly-differentiated "NET G3").
+The new 2019 WHO classification and grading criteria for neuroendocrine tumors of the digestive system grades all the neuroendocrine tumors into three grades, based on their degree of cellular differentiation (from well-differentiated NET grade (G)1 to G3, and poorly-differentiated neuroendokrina cancer, NEC G3), morphology, mitotic rate and Ki-67 index.
 The NCCN recommends the use of the same AJCC-UICC staging system as pancreatic adenocarcinoma.
 Using this scheme, the stage by stage outcomes for PanNETs are dissimilar to pancreatic exocrine cancers.
 A different TNM system for PanNETs has been proposed by The European Neuroendocrine Tumor Society.

 Treatment

 In general, treatment for PanNET encompasses the same array of options as other neuroendocrine tumors, as discussed in that main article.
 However, there are some specific differences, which are discussed here.

 In functioning PanNETs, octreotide is usually recommended prior to biopsy or surgery but is generally avoided in insulinomas to avoid profound hypoglycemia.

 PanNETs in Multiple endocrine neoplasia type 1 are often multiple, and thus require different treatment and surveillance strategies.

 Some PanNETs are more responsive to chemotherapy than are gastroenteric carcinoid tumors.
 Several agents have shown activity.
 In well differentiated PanNETs, chemotherapy is generally reserved for when there are no other treatment options.
 Combinations of several medicines have been used, such as doxorubicin with streptozocin and fluorouracil (5-FU) and capecitabine with temozolomide.
 Although marginally effective in well-differentiated PETs, cisplatin with etoposide has some activity in poorly differentiated neuroendocrine cancers (PDNECs), particularly if the PDNEC has an extremely high Ki-67 score of over 50%.

 Several targeted therapy agents have been approved in PanNETs by the FDA based on improved progression-free survival (PFS):